enchant3dmango/lugvloei/README.md

 # Lugvloei

 ## Background
-Lugvloei is Afrikaans which Airflow, I randomly chose Afrikaans, the purpose only to make the repository name unique.
+Lugvloei is Afrikaans which means Airflow, I randomly chose Afrikaans, the purpose only to make the repository name unique.

 ## High-Level Architecture
 ![High-Level Architecture](docs/assets/hla.png)